RedDogClifford/Restaurant-Inspection-Report-App/README.md

 The Restaurant-Inspection-Report Application displays restaurant inspection rating in surrey on a map and list.

+##How it works
+The app is extremely simple to use.
+You can switch between the map and list with a simple click of a button.
+It shows all restuarants nearby your location with their company logos.
+You can click on the restaurant logos for their current inspection hazard rating.
+Clicking the rating will take you to the list page with the details of the restaurant location, the latest rating along, and a list of past hazard inspections.

+Each restaurant will have the following information Name, Physical Address, Physical City, FacType, Latitude, Longitude

+Each inspection can be clicked on for further details including Inspection Date, Inspection Type, Critical or not Critical, Violation Details, Hazard Rating

 Read Http url links to access CSV, and JSON data files.